grimme-lab/qc2-teaching/doc/programming.rst

-    Programmer coming from C or C++ may find it unintuitive that Fortran stores a ``logical`` in 32 bits (4 bytes) similar to an ``integer`` and that true and false are not literally 1 and 0.
+    Programmer coming from C or C++ may find it unintuitive that Fortran stores a ``logical`` in 32 bits (4 bytes) similar to an ``integer`` and that true and false are not 1 and 0.

 You already saw two operators, greater than ``>`` and lesser than ``<``, for a complete list of all operators see the following table.
-They always come in two version but have the same meaning.
+They always come in two versions but have the same meaning.

 =============  =======   ========  ======================================
 Operation      symbol    .op.      example (var is ``integer``)